 This course is designed for civil engineering students in their third year.
-Geometric design concepts for highways, conflict points on intersections, degree of complexity.
-Intersections and interchanges, highway classification, design control and criteria, sight distance, horizontal and vertical alignment, cross section elements, superelevation attainment, laying out highways, earthwork computations.
+Geometric design concepts for highways, design control and criteria, sight distance, horizontal and vertical alignment, cross section elements, superelevation attainment, laying out highways, earthwork computations, highway types and introduction of interchanges and intersections.